watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    - [BUILDAGENTUSERNAME]: Use the username for the VM, such as adminfabmedical.

-   - [BUILDAGENTIP]: The IP address for the build agent VM, retrieved from the VM Overview blade in the Azure Portal.
+   - [BUILDAGENTIP]: The IP address for the build agent VM, retrieved in the previous step

    ```bash
    ssh -i .ssh/fabmedical adminfabmedical@52.174.141.11
    ```

-6. When asked to confirm if you want to connect, as the authenticity of the connection cannot be validated, type "yes".
+4. When asked to confirm if you want to connect, as the authenticity of the connection cannot be validated, type "yes".

-7. When asked for the passphrase for the private key you created previously, enter this value.
+5. When asked for the passphrase for the private key you created previously, enter this value.

-8. You will connect to the VM with a command prompt such as the following.
+6. You will connect to the VM with a command prompt such as the following.
 Keep this command prompt open for the next step:

    `adminfabmedical@fabmedical-SUFFIX:~$`